sharperant/osTicket-prerequisites/README.md

 - Heidi SQL

 <h2>Installation Steps</h2>
-Welcome to my first in-depth IT tutorial!
+Hello and welcome to my in-depth IT tutorial!
 To begin we will have to create a Virtual machine using the Microsoft Azure portal(portal.azure.com).
 We will be using a VM(virtual machine) which is a remote computer.
 We are using a VM in order to protect our physical machine just in case something malfunctions, and also have a clean slate computer to continually replicate the lab on.
 Create a resource group and title it "osTicket".
 Afterwards create a VM with 2-4 CPUs.
 In this example I will be using 4 CPUs.
 <p>
 <p>
 <img width="864" height="422" alt="slide1modify1" src="https://github.com/user-attachments/assets/4f9d1226-2ab2-464d-8b82-060411a8e9bf" />